zdfowler/diedactic/README.md

 ## Hardware Requirements

 - Disk space equivalent to store images in private registry
+- CPU/RAM to run a private docker registry

 ## Environment Setup

-The file `images.list` contains a list of images to analyze, one per line.
+Ensure the file `images.list` contains a list of images to analyze, one per line.
+This repository offers three examples to help you get started:

+- `images.example-official.list` contains all "Official" named images on Docker Hub as of Aug 8, 2020.
+- `images.example-shorter.list` contains a subset of images that represent OS layers, apps, and services
+- `images.example-short.list` is a simple, shortened list for testing purposes.

 The `certs/` directory contains a custom CA certificate and registry certificiate (with associated private key) signed by the custom CA to allow proper TLS connections between `clair` and the private registry.